UV-C LED Technology

 UV-C photons penetrate cells and damage the nucleic acid, rendering them incapable of reproduction, or microbiologically inactive.
 This process occurs in nature; the sun emits UV rays that perform this way.

-The rays are directed at viruses, bacteria and other pathogens within water and air,
+The rays are directed at viruses, bacteria and other pathogens to render those pathogens harmless in seconds.

 There are many applications where UV-C LEDs are being tested to see if they can become a solution to not just current disinfection challenges but our future ones too.